Skip to main content

 Katie was diagnosed with PCD in her late teens after many years of misdiagnosis and now lives near Southampton under specialist PCD care.

 Outside of her activities with PCD Support UK, Katie has a PhD in Physics and works in the Biomedical Imaging Unit at the University of Southampton.
 She works on world-leading research through her expertise in preclinical micro-CT and optical imaging.
-In her free time, Katie enjoys crochet, running, and board games.
+In her free time, Katie enjoys crochet, boxing, and board games.

 Abdullah Ihsan